 For Faculty

 - Share our current Flyer.It lists our updated semester hours and services.
-Please post it to your course Blackboard site!
+Please post it to your course in Brightspace!

 -

-Inform students about CTAS tutoring options: Conducted on campus and online (via Blackboard Collaborate Ultra), tutoring sessions are available on an appointment and drop-in basis.
+Inform students about CTAS tutoring options: Conducted on campus and online (via Zoom), tutoring sessions are available on an appointment and drop-in basis.
 Our free, 50-minute sessions are available to all current QCC students and are our most popular and beneficial service.

 -